Understanding Austin Utilities: What You Need to Know

-If you receive electric service from Austin Energy, your bill will include tiered charges for your electricity use.
-If an exception is allowed, the determination of the land status is requested through the City of Austin and, once issued, that date is used as the determining date for the applicable rate list.
-Impact rates help Austin Water keep water and wastewater service rates lower for taxpayers, by allowing growth to pay off on its own.
-Austin Water is recognized as an industry leader for innovation in providing safe, reliable, high-quality, sustainable and affordable services.
+If you believe that your land status should be exempt from these charges, you can request a determination through the City of Austin.
+Once issued, this date will be used as the determining date for your applicable rate list.
+One thing that sets Austin Water apart from other utilities is their impact rates.
+These rates help keep water and wastewater service rates lower for taxpayers by allowing growth to pay off on its own.
+This means that as the city grows and more people use their services, the cost is spread out, resulting in lower rates for everyone.
+Austin Water is also recognized as an industry leader for innovation in providing safe, reliable, high-quality, sustainable, and affordable services.

-Austin Water's annual consumer confidence reports describe the overall quality of water, from raw collection and storage to purity treated at the tap.
-Austin Water provides drinking water of the highest quality, with exceptional value and reliability.
-The City of Austin's current water and wastewater impact rates per service unit are presented in the tables below.
-The Texas Local Government Code (TLGC), Chapter 212, Municipal Subdivision and Real Estate Development Regulations, prohibits the connection of public utilities to any parcel of land that is not legally sown or exempt from the planting requirements of municipality.
+This is evident in their annual consumer confidence reports, which describe the overall quality of water from collection and storage to treatment at the tap.
+This means that you can trust that you are receiving drinking water of the highest quality at an exceptional value.
+Now, let's take a closer look at the current water and wastewater impact rates per service unit in the City of Austin.
+These rates are presented in the tables below and are subject to change.
+It's important to note that according to the Texas Local Government Code (TLGC), Chapter 212, Municipal Subdivision and Real Estate Development Regulations, it is prohibited to connect public utilities to any parcel of land that is not legally sown or exempt from the planting requirements of the municipality.

 Collin Coaster